R. C. Lehmann: Life and career

 Lehmann was born in Ecclesall near Sheffield.
 His father was Augustus Frederick Lehmann, a merchant and steel manufacturer whose brothers Henri and Rudolf were both noted academic artists.
 His mother, Nina Chambers, was the daughter of the Scottish author and naturalist Robert Chambers.
 Their social circle included Charles Dickens, George Eliot, Robert Browning, Lord Leighton and other prominent figures.

 Lehmann attended Highgate School and Trinity College, Cambridge.
 He was president of the Cambridge Union Society in 1876.
 He was also a rower, and captained the First Trinity Boat Club, although in the trial eights for two years, he did not quite make the Cambridge eight.
 At Henley Royal Regatta he finished last in every heat he entered, from the 1877 Visitors’ to the 1888 Wyfolds.

 Lehmann was admitted at the Inner Temple on 6 November 1875 and called to the bar on 21 April 1880.
 He served on the South Eastern Circuit.

 In April 1889, Lehmann began editing the Cambridge undergraduates' magazine Granta and his first contribution to Punch appeared in the 14 December 1889 issue of Punch, a dialogue with the title "Among the Amateurs".
 More pieces appeared in Punch, such as the series titled "Modern Types", and parodies of well-known contemporary authors under the title of "Mr Punch's Prize Novels", and within four months he had been appointed as one of the editorial staff and regular contributors, his writings for Punch stretching over thirty years, from 1889 to 1919.
 He wrote perhaps the first series of Sherlock Holmes parodies in Punch from August until early November 1894; they were collected in 1901 as a book entitled The Adventures of Picklock Holes.

 From 1891 to 1903 Lehmann coached Oxford and Cambridge, generally as a finishing coach for one or the other but in 1892 for both.
 He also coached at various times Leander, Harvard, Brasenose College Boat Club, Trinity College Dublin, and the Berlin Rowing Club.
 "It was characteristic of him that he gave his valued services to two countries, three universities, and several colleges besides his own".
 He was Hon.
 Sec. of the Amateur Rowing Association from 1893 to 1901 and captain of the Leander Club in 1894 and 1895.
 He was considered an authority on rowing, about which he wrote a book, The Complete Oarsman, and was the main contributor to Rowing (1898) in The Isthmian Library series.

 Lehmann also wrote verse, mostly light and was described as the "Poet Laureate of Rowing".
 He tried his hand as a lyricist in such works as His Majesty, a comic opera in the Gilbert and Sullivan vein, with music by Alexander Mackenzie, a libretto by F. C. Burnand and additional lyrics by Adrian Ross, presented at the Savoy Theatre in 1897.
-He was editor of the Daily News in 1901.
+He was appointed as editor of the Daily News in 1901 following the resignation of Sir John Richard Robinson.

 In 1906 Lehmann was elected Member of Parliament (MP) for Harborough which he held until 1910.